 - Epithelial tumors of the Penis

-- Squamous cell carcinoma of the genitourinary system
+- Squamous cell carcinoma variants of the genitourinary system

-- Spindle cell carcinoma of the kidney, pelvis, or ureter
+- Spindle cell carcinoma of kidney, pelvis or ureter

 - Odontogenic malignant tumors